Totchinuko/apiconan.totchinuko.fr/patches/chat.1.3.x.md

     - In the local channel, people that received the original message will receive the edit regardless of their current position.
     - You cannot edit the Language or the Range and you cannot use a Command or a Macro during an edit.

+`1.3.5`
+- Adding /clear command to clear the current channel log and cache

 ## Changes/Improvements
 `1.3.2`
 - Implementing new notification internal API for better handling of cross mod notifications